Case Study 5: ScreenVault Studios - Worked Solution

 - Marketing Cloud governance: B2B and B2C business units managed separately.
 Journey changes require VP Consumer approval (B2C) or VP Licensing approval (B2B).
 No cross-BU journey deployment without Marketing Manager review.

-- Rights DB decommission governance: Dual-write validation dashboard monitored daily during months 3-6.
-Zero-discrepancy exit criterion enforced before switching Salesforce to source of truth.
-Rights DB developer completes knowledge transfer documentation by month 6.
+- Rights DB decommission governance: Dual-write validation dashboard monitored daily during the 30-day parallel-run window (month 3 to month 4).
+Zero-discrepancy exit criterion enforced before switching Salesforce to source of truth at month 4.
+Rights DB runs read-only through month 9 as a reconciliation safety net, then decommissions.
+Rights DB developer completes knowledge transfer documentation (API reference, schema snapshot, data model mapping) by month 2.

 Identity & SSO Flow